 As you can see Hemlock has better compressive strength than Oakwood. but in terms of flexural strength (bending strength), Oakwood is clearly a winner.

-Even though theoretical values indicate Oak is slightly stronger than Hemlock, in real-world Hemlock is no way near stronger than Oakwood.
+Even though theoretical values indicate Oak is slightly stronger than Hemlock, in the real-world Hemlock is no way near stronger than Oakwood.

 Oakwood is a superior wood with some exceptional qualities that can use for any indoor and outdoor woodworking project.